HL7/fhir-pdmp/input/pagecontent/StructureDefinition-pdmp-medicationadministration-intro.md

+- <mark>Changes are highlighted in the text on this page when possible
+- <mark>Changes that can't be highlighted on this page are:
+    - <mark>all code formatting (</mark> ```for example```<mark> ) has been removed

 **Important elements in this profile:**

 - **MedicationAdministration.subject**
   - A reference to the patient receiving the medication SHALL be populated
 - **MedicationAdministration.medicationCodeableConcept (or Medication reference)**
-  - The administered medication SHALL be populated, including the associated RxNorm code and NDC11, as available, reflecting the medication name, strength and dose form
+  - <mark> The administered medication SHALL be populated, including the associated RxNorm code and NDC11, as available, reflecting the medication name, strength and dose form
-  - For information concerning mapping between NDC and RxNorm, see   [Mapping NDC, RXCUI, and Drug Names in the RxNorm Files](https://www.nlm.nih.gov/research/umls/user_education/quick_tours/RxNorm/ndc_rxcui/NDC_RXCUI_DrugName.html)
+  - <mark> For information concerning mapping between NDC and RxNorm, see  </mark>  [Mapping NDC, RXCUI, and Drug Names in the RxNorm Files](https://www.nlm.nih.gov/research/umls/user_education/quick_tours/RxNorm/ndc_rxcui/NDC_RXCUI_DrugName.html)
 - **MedicationAdministration.performer**
   - The party that administered the medication SHALL be populated using either a reference to the performer (US Core Practitioner resource) or an identifier specifying both the provider's identifier value and system
 - **MedicationAdministration.request**